Send

 say" or "

-joined together" (same word).
-This origin is disputed, but if not true, is then a play on words.
+fastened together" (same word).
+This origin is disputed, but, if not true, is then a play on words.

 Matthew 5:9 Blessed are the peacemakers: for they shall be called the children of God. [kjv]